ashik1104/ashik1104/README.md

 <h3 align="center">Undergrad student at the department of Robotics and Mechatronics Engineering, University of Dhaka</h3>
 </br>

-- 🌱 I’m currently learning ML and DL and associated with competitive programming.
+- 🌱 I’m currently learning ML and DL and actively connected with competitive programming.

 - Proficient at : C, C++, Python
 - Interested in : Artificial Intelligence / Machine Learning